 In 2018, Newell earned a master’s degree in organization development from Roosevelt University.
 She is a graduate of Marian Catholic High School in Chicago Heights.

 Mother McAuley boasts a distinguished career as an athletic powerhouse, setting an impressive bar for young women's sports.
 More than 425 students are involved in one or more of our 12 interscholastic sports.

 - Water Polo

-McAuley teams have traveled to state championship competitions 38 times, and captured 18 State Championship titles.
+McAuley teams and individuals have traveled to state championship competitions more than 50 times, and captured 19 State Championship titles.
 In 2016, our volleyball team earned its 15th state title and recognition as #1 Team in the Nation by all four national polls: USA Today, Max Preps, PrepVolleyball.com and FloVolleyball.tv